 Visitors with a Pawnee Campground reservation do not need to purchase a timed ticket to enter, but must show proof of their campground reservation.
 Parking limited to Pawnee Campground for the duration of the reservation.
 A separate timed ticket is required to park at other lots in the fee area (including trailheads).

-Please have a printed copy of your timed ticket available to be scanned at the Welcome Station.
-All visitors should be prepared to show their photo ID.
+Please have a printed copy of your timed ticket or your confirmation email QR code on a cell phone device available to be scanned at the Welcome Station.
+All visitors should be prepared to show their photo ID and America the Beautiful pass card if used to obtain a pass discount.

 The timed tickets purchased for the duration of the backpacking permit will be validated for the length of that permit upon presentation at the Welcome Station.
 The vehicle must arrive on the entry date, at the entry time, and be parked in the assigned lot in a parking space designated for overnight use.
 The timed ticket must be displayed in the vehicle windshield.
 You must exit the parking area by 11 a.m.
 MT / 1 p.m.
 ET on the last day of your permitted trip.
 Alternatively, IPW overnight permit reservation holders are encouraged to use the free parking at the Gateway Trailhead instead of reserving a timed ticket reservation.